Seattle’s sudden move on hazard pay shows how absent government has been for frontline workers

 The Seattle City Council’s decision to force big grocery store chains into paying $4 an hour coronavirus hazard pay is turning into a typical Seattle government story.

-Ram through unfunded mandate on business with zero input.
+Ram through unfunded mandate on business with little input.
 Get sued.
 Then portray the squawking businesses as cruel.

 “Please — pay the workers, not the lawyers,” Mayor Jenny Durkan scolded the city’s grocery stores after they challenged the new hazard pay law in court this past week.
 Hazard pay, she said, “is the right thing to do for our workers.”